 1. How much power do air fryers use?

 In short, Air Fryers generally uses an average of 1425Watts slightly better than other kitchen appliances such as an oven and electric kettle.

 In the short term, yes, cooking in an Air fryer proves to be more economical and saves a lot of electricity, but in the long run, they tend to be less and less economical in terms of power usage.

 3. Is an air fryer expensive to run?

-No, just like most small kitchen appliances, air fryers are not expensive to run, most average households in America can afford to cook using Air Fryers and they are quiet convenient as well.
+No, just like most small kitchen appliances, air fryers are not expensive to run, most average households in America can afford to cook using Air Fryers, and they are quite convenient as well.

 So, there you have it.
 The evidence actually points to air fryers consuming more power in the long run.
 Armed with this information, you can make the best decision as far as the power economy requirements of your household are concerned.